statisticsnorway/gsim-raml-schema/README.md

 # gsim-raml-schema
-RAML documentation of Statistic Norways information model based on [Generic Statisticl Information Model (GSIM)](https://statswiki.unece.org/display/gsim/Generic+Statistical+Information+Model).
+RAML documentation of Statistic Norways information model based on [Generic Statistical Information Model (GSIM)](https://statswiki.unece.org/display/gsim/Generic+Statistical+Information+Model).

 The intention is to have all GSIM objects and attributes represented as RAML-files.